Ether1Project/ethofs-sdk/README.md

 <a name="testAuthentication-anchor"></a>
 ### `testAuthentication`
-Tests that you can authenticate with ethoFS correctly
+Tests that you can authenticate with ethoFS correctly and the authentication key is registered

 ##### `ethofs.testAuthentication()`
 ##### Params